dmitrymarokhonov/js-and-aq-testable-web-application/my-movies/README.md

  - open: dialogIsOpen state.
  - onClose: () => setDialogIsopen(false).
 Or create a separate handleClose function for this.

 Step 5.
-Add open and onClose props on AddMovie.tsx, and give these as props to the Dialog component's properties with the same names.
+In AddMovie.tsx give open and onClose props to the Dialog component's properties with the same names.
 Give Cancel button onClick property "onClose".

 Step 6.
 Now check that everything works.